Marc MacYoung?

 An oft used term in MA/SD/RBSD circles is "real fight."

-Usually it's used in sentences like "Yeah, but in a real fight..." or "In a real fight there's no rules."
 For some reason people think that there needs to be a qualifier about what is and isn't a fight.

 Every time I hear this term my reaction is: Where are you from that there are not real fights?

 Qualifying something as a "real" fight is redundant.
-It's like saying "overused cliché," boiling hot," "close proximity," "new recruit" or "pre-planning."
+It's like saying "overused clich?" boiling hot," "close proximity," "new recruit" or "pre-planning."
 And yet this example of the Department of Redundancy Department term is routinely bantered about as if it means something.

 For the record, let us say: There is no such thing as a "real" fight.